Brand Strategy

 As an Amazon Partner, when you buy through our links, we may earn a commission.

 The UltraSharp line is a legend in the business world for a reason.
 This model is the pinnacle of productivity.
 The “IPS Black” panel technology provides a fantastic contrast ratio for deeper blacks, making text and images pop.
-But the real reason it's number one is the Thunderbolt 4 hub.
-It's a single-cable masterpiece that provides 90W of power, downstream Thunderbolt for daisy-chaining, and a built-in KVM switch to easily control two different computers with one keyboard and mouse.
+But the real reason it’s number one is the Thunderbolt 4 hub.
+It’s a single-cable masterpiece that delivers 90W of power, downstream Thunderbolt for daisy-chaining, and a built-in KVM switch that lets you easily control two computers with one keyboard and mouse.
 It’s the definition of workflow efficiency.

 2. BenQ PD2705Q: The Designer’s No-Nonsense Tool